yolandayangg/m223coders/README.md

 Justin-

-Stanley-self grade; 1.5/2, because I started off the week by completing discuss tab, but toward sthe end of the week I had a lot of trouble with getting my greet code to work.
+Stanley-self grade; 1.5/2, because I started off the week by completing Popular Now tab, but toward sthe end of the week I had a lot of trouble with getting my greet code to work.
 I probably shuold have moved on to other tasks, rather sthan staying stuck on something i had trouble with.
 <h3>Table of Contents</h3>

 [1.
 Scrumboard](https://github.com/yolandayangg/flask_portfolio/projects/1)